 Respondent Response Rationale Cepro Yes ENGIE Yes The proposed methodology has the potential to result in more accurate settlement outcomes than the use of Difference Metering as it removes the need to compensate for losses between the boundary point meter and the "embedded" meters.
 Settlement risk is also minimised by the requirement for the sub-meters to be CoP 10 standard and managed by the boundary point supplier's agents.
-IMServ Yes Losses between the DNO boundary and the Sub Meters do need to be considered and applied where necessary, but this is no different to the current approach that feature a Private Network arrangement.
+IMServ No Losses between the DNO boundary and the Sub Meters seem to be unaccounted for.
 Northern Powergrid Yes We are comfortable that the Proposer has evidenced the accuracy of the proposed On-Site Aggregation methodology via the BSC Sandbox trial.
 SNRG Yes We believe this will support accurate settlement outcomes as set out.
 Stark Yes For the intended requirements the proposed methodology is more suitable than difference metering as it is simpler and more operationally efficient.
 UKPN No We are concerned that any aggregation utilising privately-managed submeters rather than the traditional boundary meter data could have an impact upon the accuracy of settlements.
 This will only be known and understood once any solution is fully tested on a wider scale involving multiple parties.

+P455

+Assessment Consultation

+Responses

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 17 of 32 © Elexon Limited 2024 Question 14: What testing should be required to validate the solution is correctly implemented, and should this include an unmetered load tests?
+23 January 2024

+Question 14: What testing should be required to validate the solution is correctly implemented, and should this include an unmetered load tests?

 Respondent Rationale Cepro A physical unmetered loads test should not be required due to access restrictions and physical challenges of carrying out such a test.
 But testing that all relevant parties have the correct calculations and come to the same aggregated volumes would be appropriate.
 ENGIE No unmetered load testing should be required on the grounds of cost, efficiency and the fact that in the current difference metering solution the presence of unmetered supplies.
 IMServ This isn't a valid consultation question to ask.
-The Modification Group should propose something and Industry and PAB, perhaps, respond?
+The Modification Group should propose something and Industry and PAB, perhaps, respond.
 However, one possibility is an annual check against the values being recorded at the Boundary Meter?
-Obviously this would require all the consumption data for both TP and PNO meter points to be aggregated together and compared with the BP data, so could prove difficult/onerous.
-Also who would this obligation be placed on, who would be obligated to provide data to whom?
+Obviously, if this arrangement carries forward to MHHS and the shortening of the Settlement Window, this check would need to be done much more frequently, perhaps every 3 months?
 Northern Powergrid We support the Workgroup's position, including P455 not testing unmetered loads due to disproportionate cost and benefits; and being comparable to Difference Metering.
 SNRG As set out on in the attachment drafting.
 We would expect to co- ordinate with a HH MOP to assess sites (as before) with complex sites, including unmetered load tests - where relevant.
 Stark No additional testing is required.
 UKPN All arrangements need to be tested including all types of customers who could be connected on any TPA sites, E2E testing of the solution proposed needs to be undertaken using more than a single type of party for each stage to ensure that what is being proposed is robust and will work when utilised on a wider scale.
 Testing of unmetered loads would increase the robustness of the on-site checks but would only reflect the situation at a point in time; unmetered loads may arise later when the Private Network is expanded or premises are subdivided or otherwise reconfigured.

+P455

+Assessment Consultation

+Responses

+23 January 2024

+Version 1.0

+Page 20 of 33

-Assessment Consultation Responses 23 January 2024 Version 1.0 Page 18 of 32 © Elexon Limited 2024 Question 15: Is it right that the boundary meter HHDC and HHMOA are responsible for operations related to the submeters, given private network operators are responsible for these meters on a day-to-day basis, and given the move to new arrangements under MHHS?
+Question 15: Is it right that the boundary meter HHDC and HHMOA are responsible for operations related to the submeters, given private network operators are responsible for these meters on a day-to-day basis, and given the move to new arrangements under MHHS?